GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 A Maven dependency graph is a graph data structure where
 - Node: a node is a Maven artifact identified as `groupId:artifactId[:classifier]:version`, where `classifier` is optional.
 The tuple to identify a Maven artifact is called _Maven coordinates_.
-- Edge: an (directed) edge is dependency between Maven artifacts.
+- Edge: an (directed) edge is a dependency between Maven artifacts.
 A dependency from a Maven artifact (source of the dependency) to another artifact (target of the dependency) is defined in `dependencies` tags in pom.xml of a Maven artifact.

-A dependency has a boolean attribute `optional` and a string attribute `scope`, among other properties listed in [POM Reference: Dependencies][1]
+  A dependency has a boolean attribute `optional` and a string attribute `scope`, among other properties listed in [POM Reference: Dependencies][1].

+  Self-loops or parallel edges are not possible.

 ### Graph Construction